IRIS-Solutions-Team/irispie-pages/docs/data_management/spans.md

 ☐ `shift_end`
 ---------------

-==Shift the end date of the time span==
+==Shift the end of the time span==

-Shifts the end date of the time span by a specified number of periods.
+Shifts the end of the time span by a specified number of periods.
 This operation modifies the end boundary of the time span, effectively changing its length.
-Adjusting the end date allows for extension or reduction of the span depending on the direction and magnitude of the shift.
+Adjusting the end allows for extension or reduction of the span depending on the direction and magnitude of the shift.

     self.shift_end(by)